 Dream Casting – imagining which big name stars would fill roles in a movie based on your favorite book or comic book; or based on a story, book or screenplay that you wrote – has become popular nowadays.
 I did it a while ago with Rite of Passage, the Steamfunk feature film I wrote based on a Blacktastic story by Milton Davis.

 Milton and I have teamed up, once again, for another story of Milton’s that I have developed into a screenplay.
 The story, Ngolo, is a gritty, Afrikan martial arts / science fiction feature film, set in the near future.
-Ngolo is now officially entered into the Urban Action Script contest at the Urban Action Showcase and Expo.
+Ngolo won the award for Best Script at the Urban Action Showcase and Expo.

 The Urban Action Showcase, in partnership with Cinemax, is a multi-day, independent Action film festival, showcase, Action script and comic book competition, and Urban Action Expo, premiering minority filmmakers specifically in the Action film genre.